 What I’m talking about today is a little app that runs on every device I own.
 It’s tiny, and it’s free*, and it remembers every single login and password for every single account I have on the internet.

 *Update: As of 16th March 2021, LastPass will be changing their free tier by restricting the devices that you can sync with your account.
 You have to choose either computer OR mobile devices.
 This means that unless you upgrade to a premium account you will NOT be able to sync your passwords across all the devices that you would likely need to.
-The good news is if you already have a free account you can upgrade at a discounted rate for a limited time.

 I used to own (and love) these three items: